Chapter 6 : Alpha Dogs

 Professor Sprout sighed, “Mr Black, what do you have to say for yourself?”

-Sirius stood up pushing back his sleek black hair, “I have to say I am completely innocent, Professor.”
+Sirius stood up with a composed guilt-less face, “I have to say I am completely innocent, Professor.”

 There were several loud bursts of laughter including one form Edith next to me, all through which he kept a straight face.